edwardvercoe/stuart-dickson-produce/notes/init-assessment.md

 ### UI/UX Issues

-- Hero images on mobile:
+- ✅ Hero images on mobile:
   - Images are too tall, making it unclear that there's more content below
   - Recommendation: Reduce the height of hero images on mobile screens
-- Image scaling problems on large screens:
+- ☐ Fix image scaling problems on large screens
   - Portraits not displaying properly (people's heads are getting cut off)
-  - Recommendation: Improve image handling for better responsiveness across screen sizes
+  - Effort: Low
 - ✅ Image slider visibility and interaction:
   - Previous issues:
     - Slider was not clearly identifiable as interactive